adisa4sure/Fast-Fourier-Transform/README.md

-This project describes Fast Fourier Treansform using Cooley-Tukey FFT algorithm.
-The motivation stems out from which
+This project describes the Fast Fourier Transform using the Cooley-Tukey FFT algorithm.
+The motivation stems from finding a faster way to beat the Karatsuba Algorithm for high-degree polynomial multiplication.
+The algorithm is implemented and compared to other algorithms regarding execution times.